As Knowledge Grows, Responsibility

 In human relations, affinity is serene; sincerity is calm, while the cult of pleasure brings about violence in various levels of consciousness.
 Seduction and hatred are the two sides of a counterfeit coin.
 They make life unstable, and tend to prevail in civilizations that have no future.

 Self-restraint in all things paves the way to the beginning of peace, and voluntary simplicity brings about an enduring contentment.
 Truthfulness is inseparable from good will.
 However, sincerity sees falsehood with severity.
 New forms of intelligence are emerging that easily destroy various social structures based on hypocrisy.

-One of the correct ways to help such a transitional process is remembering that there is no power stronger than truth and acting accordingly, regardless of appearances.
 Citizens must deal with their individual challenges in the middle of a planetary change whose speed visibly accelerates.
 Many a power structure based on false assumptions is crumbling in our century.
-The process unfolds in local and global circles of karma, as well as on the psychological world.
+The process unfolds in local and global circles of Karma, as well as on the psychological world.
 No one can remain away from it.

 Through their timeless teachings, the great thinkers of all ages provide our humanity with the inner resources necessary to face any crisis in a positive and creative way.
 Responsible individuals have the proper levels of access to the common wisdom accumulated for thousands of years.

 Calm vigilance is a helpful practice for these good-willing souls.
 Maimonides taught about “atoms of time” and the Zen tradition speaks of “sudden enlightenment”.
 Teilhard de Chardin wrote about the same idea under the name of “Omega Point”: in special occasions, a very small amount of time can liberate an immense amount of energy.
 There are cornerstones in time and sharp turning points in Karma which change the whole scene of life in quicker ways than many people can even suspect.